florianingerl/com.florianingerl.util.regex/README.md

 - [Download](#download)
 - [Links](#links)

-## Pre-requirement for this tutorial
+## Pre-requirements for this tutorial
 This tutorial assumes that you are already familiar with [Regular Expressions](http://www.regular-expressions.info/tutorial.html) and also with the [Regular Expression API of Java](https://docs.oracle.com/javase/tutorial/essential/regex/).

 ## API usage